-There are plenty of good reasons to hire a design firm.
-For example, someone who's looking for a top-quality website for their new startup company would be well served by professional designers and engineers.
-Most of us, however, have far simpler publishing needs – a newsletter for the neighborhood association, a flyer for a church event, or a new menu for a family-owned restaurant.
-There's no need to spend money on design consultants when you can create these sorts of things yourself.
-That's what desktop publishing software is for.
+There are instances when hiring a professional designer is necessary.
+However, most of us have relatively simple publishing needs – a newsletter for the neighborhood association, a flyer for a church event or a new menu for a family-owned restaurant.
+There's no need to spend money on design consultants when you can create professional-looking documents yourself.
+That's what standard desktop publishing software is for.

-Desktop publishing applications don't have the same features as professional layout software, because they're suited to different tasks.
-For example, layout software will rarely offer templates to help guide your efforts, but desktop publishing programs are packed with hundreds, if not thousands, of variants for any project you might be undertaking.
-That's why we've focused here on programs for the rest of us – software that's perfect for easy, everyday use.
+Desktop publishing applications don't have the same features as professional layout software such as Adobe InDesign and QuarkXPress, which target a different audience.
+For example, professional desktop publishing software will rarely offer templates to help guide your efforts, because the professionals who use those programs often create in-house templates designed for their specialized projects.
+The best desktop publishing software programs, by contrast, are packed with hundreds, if not thousands, of templates and images for any project you might be undertaking.
+Many of us need such templates to get us started and provide a foundation for various types of documents we create.
+Our desktop publishing software reviews are targeted toward the rest of us – software suited for easy, everyday use.

-Finding the best desktop publishing software isn’t simply a matter of picking the one with the most templates.
-A wide template selection is nice to have, but you'll want an application that balances user-friendliness with powerful capability.
-Don't worry if you don't understand why a certain feature is valuable just yet; the finer points of desktop publishing aren't difficult to learn, and they'll make all the difference when you want those new business cards to shine.
+Finding the best personal DTP software isn’t simply a matter of picking the one with the most templates or the most generous font selection.
+Those are important to have, but you'll want publisher software that balances user-friendliness with powerful capabilities and generous options.
+Don't worry if you don't understand why a certain feature is valuable just yet; the finer points of desktop publishing aren't difficult to learn, and they'll make all the difference when it comes to creating eye-catching business cards.

 Layout & Publishing Tools

-Although you might not use them every time you work on a design, there are a few layout and publishing tools that are invaluable under the right circumstances.
-Master pages, for example, let you define pictures and text that will appear on every single page of a publication, much like master slides in PowerPoint or headers and footers in a text document.
+Although you might not use them every time you work on a design, there are a few page layout and publishing tools that are invaluable for a variety of projects.
+Master pages, for example, let you create a template for a specific publication that will appear either as a watermark or on the header and footer of each page in the publication, much like master slides in PowerPoint.

-Custom guides let you set snapping lines anywhere on a page, so you can easily align text, images, columns and more.
+Custom guides place vertical and horizontal anchors throughout your document so you can easily align text, images and columns.
 Proportional snapping takes this feature to another level.
 Sometimes called "smart snapping," it automatically adjusts the width or height of something you're resizing to match the existing width or height of other elements on the page.
-Thus, if you already have a column of text and need to insert another one, you can start drawing a text box and the software will let you know when your new column reaches the same width as the old one.
+So if you already have a column of text and need to insert another one, you can start drawing a text box and the software will let you know when your new column reaches the same width as the old one.

 As important as graphics and visuals are to good publications, beautiful text ties a document together.
-Most desktop publishing software offers fun new fonts on installation, but it's what you can do with those fonts that sets the best applications apart.
+Most publisher software offers fun new fonts on installation, but it's what you can do with those fonts that sets the best applications apart.

 It might seem like a simple thing, but only a few desktop publishers let you create tables and charts from within the software; most force you to save them as images in other programs and import them.
 This can make it difficult and time-consuming to change data in a table cell, or alter a chart that doesn't fit the aesthetic of one of your newsletter's pages.
 Publishers that let you create and modify tables and charts directly are well worth your consideration.

-Desktop publishing software is designed to make putting together calendars, brochures, newsletters and certificates a joy, rather than a chore.
-While there will always be a learning curve, the best products keep that curve gentle and help guide you with some of the most beautiful templates in the business.
+Desktop publishing software is designed to make putting together calendars, brochures, newsletters and certificates something you enjoy, rather than a chore you want to be done with.
+While there will always be a learning curve, the best page layout software keeps that curve gentle and helps guide you with some of the most beautiful templates in the business.
 If you've looked through our lineup and still aren't sure which to choose, go right to the top of the list – we've tested every single one, and our rankings reflect those tests.